Appendix D — Case Study Library - Overview

 Lesson: Historical bias in data perpetuates inequality.
 Transparency and community input essential.

-What Made This Different: - AI identified disparities in HUMAN care delivery, not AI decisions - Used as diagnostic tool for systemic racism - Findings led to concrete policy changes
+Illustrative premise: - AI identified disparities in HUMAN care delivery, not AI decisions - Used as diagnostic tool for systemic racism - Findings led to concrete policy changes

 Disparities Found: - Black patients: 2.5x mortality rate (1.8x after adjusting for comorbidities) - 8-hour longer admission wait times for Black patients - Lower ICU admission rates despite similar severity - Lower guideline-concordant care rates

-NHS Response (Interventions): - Enhanced translation services (24/7 availability) - Cultural competency training (mandatory) - Community health workers - Care pathway standardization - Real-time disparity monitoring dashboards
+Illustrative interventions: - Enhanced translation services (24/7 availability) - Cultural competency training (mandatory) - Community health workers - Care pathway standardization - Real-time disparity monitoring dashboards

-Results After 2 Years: - Admission disparities reduced 40% - ICU access disparities reduced 25% - Mortality disparities reduced 15% - Still work to do, but measurable progress
+Illustrative results after two years: - Admission disparities reduced 40% - ICU access disparities reduced 25% - Mortality disparities reduced 15% - Still work to do, but measurable progress

 Lesson: AI can expose systemic problems for intervention.
 Used correctly, it’s a tool for justice, not just a source of bias.